The Only Long-Term Travel Packing List You’ll Ever Need!

 ✔ VPN (Virtual Private Network)

-This is essential for long-term travellers and Crystal couldn’t have been on the road for so long without it.
+This is essential for long-term travelers and Crystal couldn’t have been on the road for so long without it.
 A VPN can save your ass in so many ways.

 With a quality VPN such as Nord VPN, you instantly protect your sensitive data on all different devices with just one click.
 Also, Nord is really affordable, super easy to turn on and we use it daily.